segmentio/segment-docs/src/unify/insights.md

 ---
-title: Profile Insights
+title: Profiles Insights
 plan: unify
 ---

-With Profile Insights, you can troubleshoot event data with transparent insight into your [Unify profiles](/docs/unify/).
+With Profiles Insights, you can troubleshoot event data with transparent insight into your [Unify profiles](/docs/unify/).
 View errors and violations, success logs, and an audit trail for events that flow into your profiles.
 You can also learn more about why certain issues occur, and take preventative action against future errors.

 ## Getting started

-To get started with Profile Insights, navigate to **Unify** > **Profiles insights**.
+To get started with Profiles Insights, navigate to **Unify** > **Profiles insights**.

 From the Profiles insights page, you can navigate to the [Errors and violations](#errors-and-violations), [Success logs](#success-logs), and [Audit trail](#audit-trail) tabs.